chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 >
 ```

-Apollo led us to update the cache of different views in thi cases calling the required queries.
-For new notes we need to update the notes of the user with the specific id of the note and general list
+Apollo led us to update the cache of different views in this case calling the required queries.
+For new notes we need to update the notes of the user with the specific note id and general list
 notes in the main view of notefeed, all is possible with refetchQueries command, as you can see
 in the below code...